BogdanGoIT/goit-124-markup-hw-02/README.md

-# goit-124-markup-hw-01
+# goit-124-markup-hw-02

-This is my first homework on HTML+CSS 124
+This is my second homework.